 - 24 July - The Bats of Beck Hole guided walk

-- 6 to 10 August - Warren Moor Engine Bed archaeology excavation
+- 6 to 10 August - Warren Moor Engine Bed conservation

-- 8 August - Beautiful Bayside guided walk
+- 8 August - Beautiful Baysdale guided walk

 - 9 August - Bats in the Mine guided walk

 Volunteering can be so much fun – you can meet new people, learn new skills and gain confidence, get fit and active, and make a real difference to your local community and environment.
-This Exploited Land of Iron offers lots of opportunities for volunteering, inside or outdoors, for as little or as much time as you have to spare.
-We also have opportunities for work experience and study placements with our project team.
+The Land of Iron offers lots of opportunities for volunteering, inside or outdoors, for as little or as much time as you have to spare.
+We also have work experience and study placements with our project team.

 If you are keen to get involved or have an idea which volunteers could help with, please get in touch on email@example.com or 01439 772700.